 The data display content domain includes reading and interpreting displays of data.
-It also includes understanding how to organize data that have been collected and how to display it in graphs and charts that will be useful in answering the questions that prompted the data collection.
+It also includes understanding how to organize data and how to display it in graphs and charts that will be useful in answering the questions that prompted the data collection.
 Students should be able to compare characteristics of data and to draw conclusions based on data displays.